aditya-athawale/aditya-athawale/README.md

 ## 🌟 About Me

-- 🔭 Currently pursuing a **Diploma in Information Technology (2024 – Present)** at Vidyalankar Polytechnic
+- 🔭 Currently pursuing a **Diploma in Information Technology (Completed)** at Vidyalankar Polytechnic
 - 🌱 Learning **Backend Development, Web Technologies, and Cybersecurity**
 - 👨‍💻 Passionate about **building real-world projects** and contributing to **open-source**
 - 🎯 Goal: Become a skilled **Backend Engineer** with strong **database & security knowledge**